ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 called Exception.

 Use the built-in exception classes if they're appropriate.
-Otherwise create your own exception classes.
-Your own exception classes must inherit from an existing exception class since you can only throw an object which inherit from Exception.
+Otherwise create your own exception classes which must inherit from an existing exception class since you can only throw an object which inherit from Exception.

 An exception object has a number of properties which provide more information about the nature of the exception.
 For instance, the